TomKellyGenetics/graphsim/paper/paper.md

 are the mean vector and variance-covariance matrix respectively, for gene expression data derived from a biological pathway) after appropriate normalisation [@Law2014; @Li2015].
-Log-normality of gene expression matches the assumptions of the popular package, which is often used for the analysis of intensity-based data from gene expression microarray studies and count-based data from RNA-Seq experiments.
+Log-normality of gene expression matches the assumptions of the popular `limma` package [@limma], which is often used for the analysis of intensity-based data from gene expression microarray studies and count-based data from RNA-Seq experiments.
 This approach has also been applied for modelling UMI-based count data from